greenhornet79/fcwp-plugin/readme.md

     - Display plugin in Plugins screen
 - Examples
     - Output date in footer using wp_footer
+    - Output date at the end of the content with the_content
-    - Change post title with apply_filter the_title https://github.com/WordPress/WordPress/blob/master/wp-includes/post-template.php#L99
+    - Remove post title with the_title
+    - Add text to footer of admin
     - Add styles to login screen
 - Things to Think About
     - Overall structure of the plugin